Wisdom's Maw - The Story

 Author Ernest J. Gaines (The Autobiography of Miss Jane Pittman), who spent time at Stanford in '59-60 with some of the principals in Wisdom's Maw, uttered this bottom-line conclusion after reading the manuscript, perhaps the raison d'etre of its unpublished status:

 Indeed, appearing front and center in Wisdom's Maw - toward the novel`s premise that the CIA, using LSD, created "The Sixties" for the purpose of containing, then destroying, a burgeoning youth rebellion - are no less than Hunter S. Thompson, the Hell's Angels, Jack Kerouac, Neal Cassady, Al Hubbard and other known and suspected MK-ULTRA spooks, as well as one former Oregon wrestler who shall here go nameless.

-For a decade, readers, you have had access to as much of Wisdom's Maw as exists in a state of publication.
+For a decade, dear readers, you have had access to as much as exists in a state of publication.
 The New York literary mafia, as Timothy Leary likes to call it, has sat on this Pandora's box long enough.
 Are you ready to open the lid?